 Let the people know that you are having a sale or offering a special discount code with a promotional post.
 The blocking style of this post moves the eye around the image and makes it more interesting to read.

-Create this look in PicMonkey by starting with a photo background, then adding those semi-transparent shapes we love so much (Graphics > Basic > Shapes), and finally slapping some big, all caps letters on top.
+Create this look in PicMonkey by starting with a photo background, then adding those semi-transparent shapes we love so much (Graphics > Basic > Shapes), and finally slapping some big, bold letters on top.

 16. Evoke a sense of place with a postcard post

 We all go to social media to see what’s happening in the world and what our friends are up to—you could even say that social media posts are the modern day postcards.
 Although, in these humblebragging times, they’re a little less, “Wish you were here!” and often a lot more, “Aren’t you so jealous I’m here?”
 Either way, boost your travel pics with a little extra to upgrade them to first class.